Perspective | A public display of dignified grief

 These families could choose to sit quietly at home and mourn, to reserve their tears and memories for friends.
 But if they did so, they rightfully fear that they will never know the truth, they will never know who should be held accountable, they will not have contributed to the slow crawl toward … something better.

 As lawyer Bakari Sellers noted, a specific request is always put to these men and women.
 “Can the family tell everyone to be calm and peaceful?”
-The families not only must bear their burden, they’re asked to bear society’s as well.
+The families not only must bear their burden but they’re asked to bear society’s as well.

 But “that onus is not on this family,” Sellers said.
 “That onus is on the people who are hiding information.”